Blaenau Ffestiniog: Slate decline (1901–1950)

 The slate industry recovered only partly from the recession of the 1890s.
-The First World War sent many quarrymen into the armed forces and production fell.
+Many quarrymen joined the armed force in World War I and production fell.
 There was a short post-war boom, but the long-term trend was towards mass-produced tiles and cheaper slate sourced from Spain.
 Oakeley Quarry took over Cwmorthin, Votty & Bowydd and Diphwys Casson, while Llechwedd acquired Maenofferen.
-Despite this consolidation, the decline continued.
-The Second World War brought a further loss of workforce.
+Despite that consolidation, the decline continued.
+World War II brought a further loss of workforce.
 In 1946, the Ffestiniog Railway closed.

 Since 1945

-In August 1945 the secluded farmhouse of Bwlch Ocyn at Manod, belonging to Clough Williams-Ellis, became the home for three years of the writer Arthur Koestler and his wife Mamaine.
+In August 1945, the secluded farmhouse of Bwlch Ocyn at Manod, belonging to Clough Williams-Ellis, became the home of the writer Arthur Koestler and his wife Mamaine for three years.
 While there, Koestler became a close friend of his fellow writer George Orwell.

 The remaining quarries served by the Rhiwbach Tramway closed in the 1950s and 1960s.
-Oakeley closed in 1970, with the loss of many local jobs.
-It re-opened in 1974 on a much smaller scale and was reworked until 2010.
+Oakeley closed in 1970, with the loss of many jobs.
+The quarry re-opened in 1974 on a much smaller scale and continued to be worked until 2010.
 Maenofferen and Llechwedd continued, but Maenofferen finally closed in 1998.
 Llechwedd is still a working quarry, working the David Jones part of Maenofferen (level two-and-a-half).

-As the slate industry shrank, so did the population of Blaenau Ffestiniog, which fell to 4,875 in 2011.
+As the slate industry shrank, so did the population of the community of Ffestiniog, which fell to 4,875 in 2011.
 Tourism became the town's largest employer, with the development of Gloddfa Ganol in the Oakeley quarry and the Slate Caverns at Llechwedd quarry.
-The revived Ffestiniog Railway and Llechwedd remain popular attractions, as does the Antur Stiniog downhill mountain-biking centre, and more recently the Zip World Titan zip-line site, which includes the Bounce Below slate-mine activity centre.
+The revived Ffestiniog Railway and the Llechwedd Slate Caverns remain popular attractions, as does the Antur Stiniog downhill mountain-biking centre and, more recently, the Zip World Titan zip-line site, which includes the Bounce Below slate-mine activity centre.

 Geography

-Some local villages, notably Tanygrisiau and Manod, are sometimes taken to be parts of Blaenau Ffestiniog.
+Some local villages, notably Tanygrisiau and Manod, are sometimes seen as parts of Blaenau Ffestiniog.

 Although the town is in the centre of the Snowdonia National Park, the boundaries exclude it and its substantial slate-waste heaps.
+There were proposals in 2010 for the town to become part of the national park.

 Blaenau Ffestiniog has one of the highest rainfalls in Wales.
 It has several reservoirs, one of which supplies the Ffestiniog Hydro Power Station.
 Stwlan Dam lies between two of the mountains in the area, Moelwyn Bach and Moelwyn Mawr.
 The mountains round the town form a watershed between the River Lledr flowing north as a tributary of the River Conwy and the River Dwyryd flowing west.